 Advantages: The advantages of the ESP8266 include its low cost, reliability and easily availability in the market.

-Disadvantages: Until a while ago, most of its documentation was in Mandarin, although the emergence of the ESP8266 community in recent days has helped translate several details about programming.
+Disadvantages: Until sometime ago, most of its documentation was in Mandarin, although the emergence of the ESP8266 community has helped translate several details about programming.

 ESP8266 projects: Examples of ideal projects include tracking geolocation, building a wireless web server, putting pressure sensors on railway tracks to detect animal presence and set off an alarm (thus avoiding animal deaths on tracks), building smart plugs, humidity and temperature monitoring, and even making a personal assistant of your own (think along the lines of SIRI, Google Assistant, Alexa!).